Etrigan the Demon: The New 52

 Over the centuries, Jason became known as Jason o' the Blood and Etrigan continued to practice his rhymes.
 By the Dark Ages, he and Etrigan became the centre of a rag-tag team of adventurers, the "Demon Knights": Jason/Etrigan, Xanadu, Vandal Savage, Shining Knight, the Horsewoman, Saracen inventor Al Jabr (The Numbers in Arabic) and the Amazon Exoristos (The Exile in Greek).
 They first fought Mordru and the Questing Queen's army to a standstill before being tasked by the city of Alba Sarum to return Merlin to life at Avalon.
 Etrigan plotted to betray his teammates' souls and Avalon itself to Lucifer to curry his favour.
-While he successfully manipulated the Knights into letting Hell invade Avalon (and secretly felt guilty about his treatment of Xanadu), he was himself captured and used by the Questing Queen to gain access as well.
+While he successfully manipulated the Knights into letting Hell invade Avalon (and secretly felt guilty about his treatment of Xanadu), he was captured and used by the Questing Queen to gain access as well.
 Lucifer believed Etrigan had done this deliberately and condemned him; outraged, the demon refused to serve anyone again.
 At the end of the battle, Jason was tasked as a member of Avalon's Stormwatch, but neither he nor Xanadu wanted to serve Merlin after having Etrigan forced on them again.
 Jason vowed to not let the demon out so often.

 In the present, Etrigan's body lies buried in London; it is explained that he was sealed there by his own friends because of his betrayal of them, but magic emanating from it is able to possess persons above, eventually freeing the demon, who promptly attacks Midnighter and Apollo.
-The entire Stormwatch then battles Etrigan, but after being defeated, he is able to possess a host and flees.
+The entire Stormwatch battles Etrigan, but after being defeated, he is able to possess a host and flees.